-In responding to allegations of Research Misconduct, the Vice Provost for Research and any other CMU official with an assigned responsibility for handling such allegations shall take immediate steps and make diligent efforts to ensure that the following functions are performed:
+In responding to allegations of Research Misconduct, the VPRI and any other CMU official with an assigned responsibility for handling such allegations shall take immediate steps and make diligent efforts to ensure that the following functions are performed:

 - 1. Any assessment, Inquiry, or Investigation is conducted in a timely, objective, thorough, and competent manner. - 2.
-The Associate Vice Provost for Faculty Personnel Services is notified, where the allegation involves a CMU faculty member.
-The Director of Employee Relations/HR is notified where the allegation involves a CMU staff member. - 3.
+The Executive Director, Faculty Personnel Services is notified when the allegation involves a CMU faculty member.
+The Director of Employee Relations/HR is notified when the allegation involves a CMU staff member.
+The Office of Student Conduct is notified when the allegation involves a CMU student. - 3.
 Reasonable precautions are taken to avoid bias and real or apparent conflicts of interest on the part of those involved in conducting the Inquiry or Investigation.
-Specifically, reasonable steps shall be taken to ensure that the Vice Provost for Research, members of Investigation Committees, and experts have no bias and no personal, professional or financial conflict of interest with the Respondent, Complainant, or the case in question.
+Specifically, reasonable steps shall be taken to ensure that the VPRI, members of Investigation Committees, and experts have no bias and no personal, professional or financial conflict of interest with the Respondent, Complainant, or the case in question.
 In making this determination, consideration shall be given to whether the individual (or any members of his or her immediate family) has any of the following involvements with the Respondent or Complainant: financial involvement; coauthor on a publication; collaborator or co-investigator; party to a scientific controversy; supervisory or mentor relationship; other special relationship such as a close personal friendship, kinship, or a clinician/client relationship.
 Consideration shall also be given to whether there is any other circumstance that might appear to compromise the individual's objectivity in reviewing the allegations. - 4.
-Immediate notification is provided to ORI (in cases involving PHS-funded research) and/or other federal research sponsors supporting the research in question (to the extent required by those sponsors' regulations) if: - a. the health or safety of the public is at risk, including an immediate need to protect human or animal subjects. - b.
-HHS or other federal resources or interests are threatened. - c. research activities should be suspended. - d. there is reasonable indication of possible violations of civil or criminal law. - e. federal action is required to protect the interests of those involved in the research misconduct proceeding. - f.
-CMU believes the research misconduct proceeding may be made public prematurely so that appropriate steps may be taken to safeguard evidence and protect the rights of those involved. - g. the research community or public should be informed. - h. there is an immediate need to protect the interests of the Complainant or Respondent as well as his/her co-investigators and associates, if any; or - i. the allegation involves an issue that could be publicly sensitive, e.g., a clinical trial.

-5. Immediate notification is provided to CMU bodies charged with ensuring compliance with research regulations (e.g., the Institutional Review Board, Institutional Biosafety Committee and the Institutional Animal Care and Use Committee), non-federal research sponsors, and other third parties, when such notification is deemed to be warranted by the Vice Provost for Research.
+Immediate notification is provided to ORI (in cases involving PHS-funded research) and/or other federal research sponsors supporting the research in question (to the extent required by those sponsors' regulations) if the health or safety of the public is at risk, including an immediate need to protect human or animal subjects; HHS or other federal resources or interests are threatened; research activities should be suspended; there is reasonable indication of possible violations of civil or criminal law; federal action is required to protect the interests of those involved in the research misconduct proceeding; CMU believes the research misconduct proceeding may be made public prematurely so that appropriate steps may be taken to safeguard evidence and protect the rights of those involved; the research community or public should be informed; there is an immediate need to protect the interests of the Complainant or Respondent as well as his/her co-investigators and associates, if any; or the allegation involves an issue that could be publicly sensitive (e.g., a clinical trial). - 5.
+Immediate notification is provided to CMU bodies charged with ensuring compliance with research regulations (e.g., the IRB, IACUC, IBC), non-federal research sponsors, and other third parties, when such notification is deemed to be warranted by the VPRI. - 6.
+Interim administrative actions are taken, as appropriate, to protect federal funds and the public good and interest, and to ensure that the purposes of the federal financial assistance are carried out.